Bolivarian propaganda: Venezolana de Televisión

 In February 2004, the president of state television station Venezolana de Television (VTV) stated that VTV was not a state television station but a station of President Chávez's political party.
 VTV would have ads showing the September 11 attacks, comparing them to the opposition stating "The people know who the terrorists are".
 During the Venezuelan general strike of 2002–03, VTV would share ads depicting Venezuelans waiting in line for gas canisters with a voice saying "The opposition unleashed terrorism on the Venezuelan people and it led to hunger and unemployment.
 Thanks to the new PDVSA, PDVSA is for all of us, all of us are PDVSA".
 VTV would also alter images of pro-government rallies to make them appear larger and used outdated videos to attack opposition members or former supporters.

 Internet

-In a May 2004 wire concerning the Venezuelan government's use of Venezuela's propaganda, the United States government stated that the Venezuelan government "liberally uses cyberspace to spread its war on the oligarchy, neoliberalism, the United States government, and the proposed Free Trade Area of the Americas".
-Over a dozen websites, including Aporrea.org, Radio Nacional de Venezuela, Venezuelanalysis.com, were placed on a list of websites that the Venezuelan government allegedly used for propaganda purposes.
 In a chapter titled Hugo Chávez Would Like to Welcome You to the Spinternet in the book The Net Delusion: The Dark Side of Internet Freedom, Morozov explains how the Internet was originally supposed to make individuals "less susceptible to propaganda from politicians" according to one scholar in 1997, though Chávez and others proved that the prediction was wrong.
 Hugo Chávez's government then "hired contingents of government-funded but technically independent online commentators" to help spread and defend his message.